tamu-edu-students/jimmy-gym-buddy-finder/README.md

 ## 1. Heroku Application Setup

+1. Create an account on [Heroku](https://signup.heroku.com/) and install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-1. Log in to your Heroku account using the CLI:
+2. Log in to your Heroku account using the CLI:

 	```bash
 	heroku login
 	```
-2. Create a new Heroku app:
+3. Create a new Heroku app:

 	```bash
 	heroku create <app-name>
 	```
 	- This will create a new Heroku app on your Heroku account.
 	- It also generates a new Heroku Git remote linked to the app.
-3. Take generated remote URI and add it to git remote:
+4. Add Heroku as a Git remote:
+After creating the Heroku app, you will receive a **Git remote URL**.
+You will need to add this URL as a remote in your Git configuration.
+To add it, run the following command:
 	```bash
 	git remote add <remote-name> <remote-uri>
 	```
+	-   Replace `<remote-url>` with the Git remote URL provided by Heroku (e.g., `https://git.heroku.com/<app-name>.git`).
+	-   The remote is named `heroku` by default, but you can change the name if needed.
-4. Check the added Git remotes:
+5. Check the added Git remotes:
+To check that the Heroku remote was added successfully, run the following command:
 	```bash
 	git remote -v
 	```
 	- This will list all remotes in your local repository.
 	- Ensure the `heroku` remote is pointing to the correct Heroku app repository.
-5. Set the Rails `master.key` on Heroku:
+7. Set the Rails `master.key` on Heroku:
 The `master.key` is required to decrypt the `credentials.yml.enc` file during runtime.
-Add it to Heroku using the following command:
+Typically, this key is stored in the `config/master.key` file in your local project.
+To set this key in Heroku’s environment, run:
 	```bash
 	heroku config:set RAILS_MASTER_KEY=$(cat config/master.key) --remote <remote-name>
 	```

-6. Push your local project to Heroku:
+8. Push your local project to Heroku:
 	```bash
 	git push <remote-name> main
 	```
+	This will push your local `main` branch to the Heroku remote repository, deploying your app.

 ## 2. Add Deployment URL to Google Developer Console